VForWaTer/hydrobox/docs/examples/signal.rst

 Handling replicas
 -----------------

-There are a number of replications, that we want to get rid of.
+There are a number of replications.
+We want to get rid of those.

 .. ipython:: python